 There is not one person on the planet that has not experienced a fluctuation between emotions.
 Life is full of ups and downs and that naturally affects the way we feel.
 There may be situations, people and other circumstances that cause feelings of moodiness, agitation and irritability.
 A healthy person is able to bounce back from these feelings and regain emotional balance.
 Those who have a hard time achieving that balance, or whose emotional state and attitude do not match their circumstances, may be suffering from a mood disorder and require mood disorder treatment in order to get better.

 Located in the picturesque city of Chiang Mai in Thailand, The Dawn is a premier wellness retreat with state-of-the-art facilities that are specially designed to deliver a wide range of mental retreat programmes.
-We combine our highly personalised individual counselling and wellness therapy to effectively eliminate problems of mood swing, negativity and low self-esteem.
+We combine our highly personalised individual counselling and wellness therapy to effectively eliminate problems of a mood swing, negativity and low self-esteem.

 A mood disorder is a category of illness that describes a serious mood change.
 Health professionals use the term to describe all forms of bipolar disorders and depression.
 Anyone can have a mood disorder, though children and teens usually have different symptoms than adults.
 It is more difficult to diagnose mood disorders in children since they cannot always express what they are feeling.